 Reflecting on Gypsy Rose and online personas

 All of us at some point have wanted to be a different version of ourselves.
-The anonymity of the internet gives us the ability to explore parts of ourselves that we otherwise wouldn’t show the people in our lifes, whether it be because they wouldn’t support us or because of a lack of confidence.
+The anonymity of the internet gives us the ability to explore parts of ourselves that we otherwise wouldn’t show the people in our lives, whether it be because they wouldn’t support us or because of a lack of confidence.
 However, as we see with Gypsy Rose there are dangers to becoming too entangled in the digital.
 It can lead to violent decisions that some (like Nicholas) will be willing to make come true in the physical world.
 Many people tend to be more explicit and violent when interacting online because there is no sense of true consequences.
 Hiding behind a screen makes it easier to express hateful emotions as there is no one else in the room when these messages are written.
-However, when (as we see in this case) internet fantasies become a reality there are real consequences that can change the course of ones life.
+However, when (as we see in this case) internet fantasies become a reality there are real consequences that can change the course of one’s life.
 These materialized consequences are what put people like Gypsy Rose who feel they have no alternatives, in prison.

-From reading about Gypsy Rose’s story, I have learnt that it’s important to have healthy channels where people can go to voice frustrations if they are in a toxic and dangerous situation.
-On the other hand, it has also reminded me that it’s dangerous to get so caught up in this alternate version of oneself because it distorts the reality of your life, and can make you rationalize hurting or even killing someone to take control of ones life instead of asking for help.
+From reading about Gypsy Rose’s story, I have learned that it’s important to have healthy channels where people can go to voice their frustrations if they are in a toxic and dangerous situation.
+On the other hand, it has also reminded me that it’s dangerous to get so caught up in this alternate version of oneself because it distorts the reality of your life, and can make you rationalize hurting or even killing someone to take control of one’s life instead of asking for help.
 If someone would have done the necessary tests on Gypsy Rose they would have seen she was healthy.
 She could even have walked if she felt she had the option.
-However, her mother’s continued comments about how no one would believe her coupled with the hope she felt from chatting online to Nicholas led her to make a life changing decision that she ended up regretting.
+However, her mother’s continued comments about how no one would believe her coupled with the hope she felt from chatting online to Nicholas led her to make a life-changing decision that she ended up regretting.